rerreby/hello-world/README.md

 # hello-world
-List of tips and code's snippets
+List of tips and code's snippets of my own

 ### Table of Contents
 1. [Perform command numerous times (for statement)](#multitimes)